rms-open-letter/rms-open-letter.github.io/index.md

 Richard M. Stallman, frequently known as RMS, has been a dangerous force in the free software community for a long time.
 He has shown himself to be misogynist, ableist, and transphobic, among other serious accusations of impropriety.
 These sorts of beliefs have no place in the free software, digital rights, and tech communities.
 With his recent reinstatement to the Board of Directors of the Free Software Foundation, we call for the entire Board of the FSF to step down and for RMS to be removed from all leadership positions.

 We, the undersigned, believe in the necessity of digital autonomy and the powerful role user freedom plays in protecting our fundamental human rights.
 In order to realize the promise of everything software freedom makes possible, there must be radical change within the community.
-We believe in a present and a future where all technology empowers – not oppresses – people.
+We believe in a present and a future where all technology empowers - not oppresses - people.
 We know that this is only possible in a world where technology is built to pay respect to our rights at its most foundational levels.
 While these ideas have been popularized in some form by Richard M. Stallman, he does not speak for us.
 We do not condone his actions and opinions.
 We do not acknowledge his leadership or the leadership of the Free Software Foundation as it stands today.

-There has been enough tolerance of RMS’s repugnant ideas and behavior.
+There has been enough tolerance of RMS's repugnant ideas and behavior.
 We cannot continue to let one person ruin the meaning of our work.
 Our communities have no space for people like Richard M. Stallman, and we will not continue suffering his behavior, giving him a leadership role, or otherwise holding him and his hurtful and dangerous ideology as acceptable.

 **We are calling for the removal of the entire Board of the Free Software Foundation.** These are people who have enabled and empowered RMS for years.
 They demonstrate this again by permitting him to rejoin the FSF Board.
 It is time for RMS to step back from the free software, tech ethics, digital rights, and tech communities, for he cannot provide the leadership we need. **We are also calling for Richard M. Stallman to be removed from all leadership positions, including the GNU Project.**